eclipse-hono/hono/site/documentation/content/api/tenant/index.md

 1. If the event published by the device
    1. contains a *ttl* property and *effective ttl* is not `-1` and the *ttl* value provided by the device is smaller than the
       *effective ttl*, use the device provided *ttl* value as the new *effective ttl*.
-   1. does not contain a *ttl* property but a default *ttl* value is configured for the device (either at the tenant or the device level) and *effective ttl* is not `-1` and the default value is smaller than the *effective ttl*, use the default *ttl* value as the new *effective ttl*.
+   1. does not contain a *ttl* property but a default *ttl* value is configured for the device (with the device level taking precedence over the tenant level) and *effective ttl* is not `-1` and the default value is smaller than the *effective ttl*, use the default *ttl* value as the new *effective ttl*.
 1. If *effective ttl* is not `-1`, set the downstream event message's *ttl* property to its value.